 - The German Model in the European Political Economy

-- Comparative Historical Approaches to State Finance
+- Comparative Historical Approaches in State Finance

 Inga teaches German Politics with an emphasis on Political Economy problems of the German Model in Europe.
-In the 2018/2019 academic year she will be teaching the following modules:
+In the 2020/2021 academic year she will be teaching the following modules: